 By Scott Ross

 All of this is, in a sense, by the way.
 One need know nothing about the movie’s background to appreciate its keen perception about what was in the late-‘60s American air.
 Targets carries with in a sense of mounting dread that quite literally explodes in its young anti-hero’s sniping of the L.A.
-Freeway and a local drive-in theatre where, in a coincidence that both stretches credulity and fulfills Aristotle’s unities, Karloff’s Byron Orlok is to make a personal appearance — his last public hurrah before drifting gracefully into retirement.
-In a scene that strongly recalls Orson Welles’ recitation of the parable of the scorpion and the frog in Mr. Arkadin, Orlok relates the Somerset Maugham version of the fable “Appointment in Samarra” for a clueless disc-jockey (effectively limned by Sandy Barron in a truly awful wig) but, despite Bogdanovich’s penchant for drawing on his obsession with American movies, nothing else in Targets remotely resembles the work of anyone else.
-The direction, beautifully abetted by László Kovács’ effective deep-focus cinematography, is astonishingly assured; cool, documentarian in its observation, crisply and intelligently edited by the filmmaker: PB’s work on this movie gives the lie to those who claimed, a few years later, that he was capable only of hommage and imitation.
-It was never a fair assessment, and on the evidence of Targets, is patently absurd.
-It was chic to knock Bogdanovich as much because of his success as his predilection for the work of Ford, Hawks, Welles and Fuller and, unfortunately, his arrogance in the face of success contributed to the glee at his eventual, perhaps inevitable, downfall as any particular quality — or lack of it — in his pictures.
+Freeway and a local drive-in theatre where, in a coincidence that both stretches credulity and fulfills the Aristotelean unities, Karloff’s Byron Orlok is to make a personal appearance — his last public hurrah before drifting gracefully into retirement.
+In a scene that strongly recalls Orson Welles’ recitation of the parable of the scorpion and the frog in Mr. Arkadin,* Orlok relates the Somerset Maugham version of the fable “Appointment in Samarra” for a clueless disc-jockey (effectively limned by Sandy Barron, in a truly awful wig) but, despite Bogdanovich’s penchant for drawing on his obsession with American movies, nothing else in Targets remotely resembles the work of anyone else.
+The direction, beautifully abetted by László Kovács’ effective deep-focus cinematography, is astonishingly assured; cool, documentarian in its observation, and crisply and intelligently edited by the filmmaker: Bogdanovich’s work on this movie gives the lie to those who claimed, a few years later, that he was capable only of hommage and imitation.
+It was never a fair assessment, and in the case of Targets, is patently absurd.
+It was chic to knock Bogdanovich as much because of his success as his predilection for the work of Ford, Hawks, Welles and Fuller.
+Unfortunately, his arrogance in the face of success contributed as much to the glee at his eventual (perhaps inevitable?) downfall as any particular quality — or lack of it — in his pictures.

-Bogdanovich is quite good in his own role, as Orlok’s young writer-director Sammy Michaels (the name itself is a tribute to Fuller.)
-Despite his self-deprecating remarks about his own performance, he gives a nicely-judged portrayal, especially in his believable drunkenness in Karloff’s bungalow the night before Bobby’s spree.
+Bogdanovich is quite good in his own role, as Orlok’s young writer-director Sammy Michaels.
+(The name itself is a tribute to Fuller.)
+Despite his later, self-deprecating, remarks about his own performance, he gives a nicely judged portrayal, especially in his believable drunkenness in Karloff’s bungalow the night before Bobby’s spree.
 When he sighs, “All the good movies have been made,” it’s hard to disagree with his assessment, even as this movie is belying that statement.
 The attractive Nancy Hsueh gives a good account of Orlok’s exasperated secretary, and there is nice support from Arthur Peterson and Monte Landis as contemporary studio types.
-Karloff, of course, is everything you could ask: Gentle yet edgy, eloquently bitter, witty, and exhausted.
+Karloff, of course, is everything one could wish: Gentle yet edgy, eloquently bitter, witty, and exhausted.
 His confrontation with Bobby at the climax has a hypnotic inevitability about it, even as his action, and its consequence, is in its way as shocking as the acts of murders Bobby commits.

 Text copyright 2015 by Scott Ross